ModSyncStudio/.github/profile/README.md

 - ⚙️ Automatic synchronization of mods
 - 🔐 Built-in encryption support for sensitive or premium assets
 - 🚀 Server performance-first scripting architecture
-- 🧩 Modern UI built with React
+- 🧩 Modern UI built with React, VueJS, TypeScript and another
 - 💡 Clean, flexible, and customizable codebase

 ---